-- Be capable of communicating in written and spoken English; - Be capable of critically analysing and extracting relevant legal information from case law, legislation and other source material; and - Be capable of independent learning.
+- Be capable of communicating in written and spoken English; - Be capable of critically analysing and extracting relevant legal information from case law, legislation and other source material; - Be capable of problem solving; and - Be capable of independent learning.

-2. OUTCOMES
+2. TEACHING METHODS